WebOrigami/docs/src/content/language/@graph.md

 title: "@graph"
 ---

-This collection of functions operates on explorable graphs.
+This collection of functions operates on async graphs.
 Functions that accept a `graph` parameter will accept any [graph variant](/core/variants.html).

 <a name="concat"></a>